5 content modeling misconceptions and how to resolve them

 Creating a content model gives structure and organization to your content.
 Within your overall content model, you’ll have individual content types.
 You can think of each content type as an outline for your content; it tells you what data will be contained within each individual entry.
 You can also think of the content type as the ‘stencil’ for the ‘drawing’ that will be your entry.
 Learn more about content modeling basics.

-An example of a well-structured content model
+well-structured content model

 Content is everywhere, taking all shapes and sizes.
 The process of content modeling helps organizations identify, collate, and relate all of the content into a central source of truth.